Flow and heat transfer in boiling two-phase nitrogen flow.

 Accordingly, experimental studies of flow patterns, void fraction measurement, pressure drop, and heat transfer were performed on boiling liquid nitrogen flow with respect to circular pipe with an inner diameter of 10 or 15 mm, square pipe with sides of 12 mm, and equilateral triangular pipe with sides of 20 mm, at each heat flux of 5, 10 and 20 kW/m2 [26, 27].

-The above figure shows six flow patterns consisting of bubbly, plug, slug, slug-annular, wavy-annular, and wavy flows observed for a circular pipe with an inner diameter of 15 mm.
+The above figure shows six flow patterns of bubbly, plug, slug, slug-annular, wavy-annular, and wavy flows observed for a circular pipe with an inner diameter of 15 mm.

 Part of the work is carried out in collaboration with JAXA.